tadelv/yaeger/README.md

 #### Using Yaeger on the go

 If Yaeger can't connect to your preferred Wifi, it will create its own access point.
-Perfect for when out and about :
+Perfect for when out and about :grin:

 ## Build guide (WIP)